null

 Preschool and Pre-K days are big and tiring for small people.
 After a morning of new experiences, social interaction, and active play, naptime is a genuine necessity — not just a nice-to-have.
 Make sure your child has what they need to actually rest: a small blanket roll or sleep mat, and a comfort item if the school allows it.

-Blanket rolls especially have a habit of getting mixed up in a room full of Pre-K children.
+Preschool labels on naptime items are especially important.
+Blanket rolls have a habit of getting mixed up in a room full of Pre-K children.
 Label the blanket and its carrying bag with a clothing label so it comes home for washing each week and goes back to the right child every day.
 A labeled comfort item like a small stuffed animal is also more likely to be returned if it's set down and forgotten during the afternoon rush.

 9. A Small Gift for Their Teacher